jneilliii/OctoPrint-BGCode/README.md

 ## Prerequisites

-If installing on Windows you'll need some additional applications installed to complete the build process prior to installing the plugin.
+If installing on Windows or on octo4a you'll need some additional applications installed to complete the build process prior to installing the plugin.
 These are already included on OctoPi image, and possibly octoprint_deploy installations (need to verify).

-### Install the tools
+### Windows - Install the tools

 Install Visual Studio Community 2019, or higher from [visualstudio.microsoft.com/vs/](https://visualstudio.microsoft.com/vs/).
 Older versions are not supported as libbgcode requires support for C++17.